karthikkashyap98/myblog/README.md

-# This is a my first Django Project
+# This is my first Django Project

 ## Contains a simple blog app